zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce.md

 LastMod: 2025-08-17
 ---

-# 🛡️ Coalesce Option in Entity Framework Extensions /n Ignore NULL values during updates
+# Coalesce Options in EF Extensions

 The `Coalesce` option in Entity Framework Extensions lets you **keep the destination value** when the source value is `null`.